 When should you use The Inverted Pyramid?

 All the time.
-You can take the basic format and adapt it for press releases, emails, essays, and blogging.
+You can take the basic format and adapt it for press releases, emails, essays, reports, and blogging.

 For a press release:

 For persuasive writing: